The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 6. Freezer Burns

-If you did not correctly seal your pizza, freezer burns a likely to occur.
+If you didn’t correctly seal your pizza, freezer burns are likely to occur.
 Why does pizza go bad if exposed to freezer burns?
 It means they lost moisture, and air found its way to them.
-You’ll probably notice this when you’re checking your freezer or the day you want to thaw the food.
+You’ll probably notice this when checking your freezer or the day you want to thaw the food.
 The pizza is likely to be darker.
+Gooey-looking pizza slices are a no-go zone.
+Also, you’ll probably be disgusted before you even start eating.
+Throw it out.

 Some pizza lovers prefer leftovers.
-They say it tastes better the next day and prefer storing as much as possible.
+They say it tastes better the next day, and many prefer storing it as much as possible.
 With this in mind, does pizza go bad if you toss it in the fridge or freezer?
 It depends on how you store it.
-Just because you have heard of months of freezing, don’t just throw your dish into the freezer without care.
+Just because you have heard of months of freezing, don’t merely throw your dish into the freezer without care.

 Some easy tips will come in handy.